 AZA Wildlife Contraception Center

 What's more, the contraceptive research carried out in zoos and aquariums has direct applications to the management of in-situ animal populations found in National Parks and Reserves.
-The Science and Conservation Center at Zoo Montana has applied this technology to the management of the wild horse population of Assateague Island National Seashore under the sponsorship of the National Park Service, white-tailed deer in seven states, African elephants (to eliminate the need to legally kill them in African National Parks), water buffalo in Guam, feral burros in Virgin Islands National Park, and elk on Point Reyes National Seashore.
+The Science and Conservation Center at Zoo Montana has applied this technology to the management of the wild horse population of Assateague Island National Seashore under the sponsorship of the National Park Service, white-tailed deer in several states, African elephants in 15 different game parks in South Africa (to eliminate the need to legally kill them in African National Parks), water buffalo in Guam, feral burros in Virgin Islands National Park, bison on Catalina Island, and elk on Point Reyes National Seashore.
+In addition, and relevant to European applications, The Science and Conservation Center is involved in managing the Hortobágy National Park Przewalski’s horse population in Hungary and is providing vaccines for several hundred Danube Delta horses in Romania.

 To speak with someone at, or schedule an appointment with, the WCC:

-Contact Contraception Director Cheryl Asa or Coordinator Sally Boutelle.
+Contact Contraception Director Cheryl Asa or Coordinator Mary Agnew.